dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

     As mentioned in the [next section](/rigid_body_simulations_with_contacts/#colliders) it is possible to add colliders attached to a special `BodyHandle::ground()` body.
 Therefore, objects that will never move should be simulated with colliders attached to the `BodyHandle::ground()` instead of with a collider attached with a rigid-body with a `Static` status.

 * **`BodyStatus::Kinematic`:** Indicates the rigid-body velocity must not be altered by the physics engine.
 The user is free to set any velocity and the rigid-body position will be integrated at each update accordingly.
 This is typically used for **platforms** as shown in this [demo](/demo_body_status3/).
 * **`BodyStatus::Disabled`:** Indicates the rigid-body should be completely ignored by the physics engine.
-In practive, This will remove all contacts this rigid-body is involved with and disable (but not remove) all joint constraints attached to it.
+In practice, this will remove all contacts this rigid-body is involved with and disable (but not remove) all joint constraints attached to it.

 To change the status of a rigid-body, you need to retrieve a mutable reference to it and then call the `.set_status(...)` method.
 For example: